 - Rainbow Curve

-Tips: If you are visiting the park from May 26 to October 22, you will need to make a reservation.
+- If you are visiting the park from May 22 through mid October, you will need to make a reservation.

-Embassy Suites by Hilton Denver Tech Center– The hotel was quite nice.
+We stayed at the Embassy Suites by Hilton Denver Tech Center.
+The hotel was quite nice.
 The suite had a nice sized family room with a small table.
-The made to order omelets for breakfast were great.
+The breakfast in the morning had a large selection of items and the made to order omelettes were great.

 Day 4 – Drive to Moab – Drive UT 128 – Arches National Park